locnnil/workshop/docs/explanation/workshops-sdks/workshops.rst

 .. note::

+   Double-check the plug layout
+   with :command:`workshop connections`;
-   To use binding, you have to know the plug layout of the SDKs and may need additional instructions from the SDK publisher.
+   you may also need additional info from the SDK publishers.

-In the following example,
+As an example,
-the workshop uses two SDKs, :samp:`go` and :samp:`dev-tunnel`;
+imagine two SDKs, :samp:`pytorch` and :samp:`tensorflow`,
+that store their training data in the workshop under :file:`~/.cache/torchvision/datasets/` and :file:`~/.keras/datasets/`, respectively.
+The data should be persisted,
+so each SDK has a corresponding content interface plug, :samp:`datasets`.

+Now, what if our workshop includes both SDKs;
+can we leverage bindings to reuse the data?
-the :samp:`data` plug, presumably defined by the :samp:`dev-tunnel` SDK, is bound to the :samp:`mod-cache` plug, assumed to exist in the :samp:`go` SDK:
+Here, the :samp:`datasets` plug of the :samp:`pytorch` SDK is bound to the :samp:`datasets` plug under :samp:`tensorflow`:

 .. code-block:: yaml
-   :caption: .workshop.go-dev.yaml
+   :caption: .workshop.digits.yaml
+   :emphasize-lines: 8

-   name: go-dev
+   name: digits
    base: ubuntu@22.04
    sdks:
-     go:
-       channel: latest/candidate
-     dev-tunnel:
+     pytorch:
-       channel: latest/edge
+       channel: latest/stable
        plugs:
-         data:
+         datasets:
-           bind: go:mod-cache
+           bind: tensorflow:datasets
+     tensorflow:
+       channel: latest/stable

+This binds :samp:`pytorch:datasets`
-This binds :samp:`dev-tunnel:data` to the location of :samp:`go:mod-cache`, so the :samp:`dev-tunnel` SDK can now apply its logic to the data there.
+to the location of :samp:`tensorflow:datasets`;
-For instance, if :samp:`dev-tunnel` synchronises its data with the cloud, it will independently occur on top of caching provided by :samp:`go`.
+you benefit from sharing the data between the two frameworks, while simultaneously persisting it on the host.

 Any actions on the plug thus bound affect all its bindings.
-In our example, if you remount :samp:`dev-tunnel/data`, the :samp:`go:mod-cache` plug is remounted as well because they're just two aliases of the same entity:
+Here, if you remount :samp:`pytorch:datasets`, the :samp:`tensorflow:datasets` plug is also remounted because they reference the same entity:

 .. code-block:: console

-   $ workshop remount go-dev/dev-tunnel:data /new-mount/
+   $ workshop remount digits/pytorch:datasets /new-mount/
-   $ workshop info go-dev
+   $ workshop info digits

      ...
      sdks:
-       go:
+       pytorch:
-         channel: latest/candidate
+         channel: latest/stable
          mounts:
-           mod-cache:
+           datasets:
              host:      /new-mount/
-             workshop:  /data
+             workshop:  /home/workshop/.cache/torchvision/datasets/
-       dev-tunnel:
+       tensorflow:
-         channel: latest/edge
+         channel: latest/stable
          mounts:
            data:
              host:      /new-mount/
-             workshop:  /data
+             workshop:  /home/workshop/.keras/datasets/

 This avoids the need to reconfigure each mount manually,